Barycentric-alignment and reconstruction loss minimization for domain generalization: THEORETICAL ANALYSIS AND PROPOSED METHOD

-Define the risk of using a hypothesis $h$ in domain $v$ by:
+The risk of using a hypothesis $h$ in domain $v$ is then defined by:

-where $\mathbb{E}[ \cdot ]$ denotes expectation, $h^{(v)}=g^{(v)} \circ f^{(v)},$ and $\ell(\cdot,\cdot)$ is a loss function.
-We make the following modeling assumptions: \begin{itemize} \item[\textbf{A1:}] $\ell(\cdot,\cdot)$ is non-negative, symmetric, bounded by a finite positive number $L$, and satisfies the triangle inequality. \item[\textbf{A2:}] The representation function $f$ is invertible when restricted to the intrinsically low-dimensional data manifold. \end{itemize}
+where $\mathbb{E}[ \cdot ]$ denotes the expectation, $h^{(v)}=g^{(v)} \circ f^{(v)},$ and $\ell(\cdot,\cdot)$ is a loss function.
+We make the following assumptions: \begin{itemize} \item[\textbf{A1:}] The loss function $\ell(\cdot,\cdot)$ is non-negative, symmetric, bounded by a finite positive number $L$, satisfies the triangle inequality, and $Q$-Lipschitz continuous, \textit{i.e.}, for any three scalars $a,b,c$ and positive constant $Q$,